Lure fishing for bass in the UK | 30 tips

 Boat fishing for bass with lures

-Boat fishing for bass has a huge advantage over shore fishing in that you can cover a lot of ground and have access to hyper-productive offshore reefs.
-It’s possible to fish with surface lures and shallow diving plugs in just the same way you would from shore – you don’t need to use boat rods or anything like that, the kit is all the same, but shorter rods of 6ft 10 are really convenient.
-All of the boat fishing for bass I have done has been with Fiish Minnows just outside the mouths of estuaries, fishing quite deep over areas of rougher ground and this has been productive.
+Boat fishing for bass has a huge advantage over shore fishing.
+You can cover a lot of ground and have access to hyper-productive offshore reefs.
+It’s possible to fish with surface lures and shallow diving plugs in just the same way you would from shore.
+You don’t need to use boat rods or anything like that.
+The kit is all the same, but shorter rods of 7.5ft are better than longer options.

-If you don’t have a friend silly enough to own a boat or own one yourself, a good option is to go on a private fishing charter.
-The bass you catch this way are 90% caught by the skipper, but it’s a great way to experience how good boat fishing can be and familiarise yourself with techniques for drifting over reefs, sand banks and wrecks.
-Having your own boat allows you to develop a whole new and potentially rewarding skill set.
+What if you don’t have a friend silly enough to own a boat?
+A good option is a private fishing charter.
+The bass you catch this way are 90% caught by the skipper, but it’s a great way to experience how good boat fishing can be.
+You’ll familiarise yourself with techniques for drifting over reefs, sand banks and wrecks.
+Having your own boat does allow you to develop a whole new and potentially rewarding skill set, though…

 Summary of where to catch bass

 There are so many areas you can catch sea bass in the UK it’s easier to state where not to look for them.
 Do not fish for bass in featureless, motionless bodies of water.
 In my opinion, this applies much less at night time.
 But generally, you want structure – a drop-off, a gulley, an area where a kelp forest borders the sand, a wreck or reef and ideally you want water movement: chop, tidal movement, currents.
 When these two things combine, water movement and structure, you have found prime ground for lure fishing for bass.